AlexJozwicki/fluo/README.md

 statusUpdate.trigger(data); // same effect as above
 ```

 If `options.sync` is true, the functor will instead call `action.triggerSync()` which is a synchronous operation.
-You can change `action.sync` during the lifetime of the action, and the following calls will honour that change.

 There is also a convenience function for creating multiple actions.